DreamAvatar: Text-and-Shape Guided 3D Human Avatar Generation via Diffusion Models: Experiments

 \subsection{User Studies}

-To further validate the quality of the generation results, we conduct user studies to compare four different SOTA methods: Latent-NeRF, TEXTure, AvatarCLIP, and our DreamAvatar.
-We ask 23 volunteers to rank these methods in terms of (1) geometry quality, (2) texture quality, (3) consistency with the text.
-We randomly select 30 generated results (in the form of rendered rotating videos) and ask each volunteer to score the methods from 1 (worst) to 4 (best) for each example and each aspect.
-We provide the final rates in \cref{fig:user_study}.
-Our method achieves the best rank among those three aspects, and the standard errors demonstrate that our method can consistently and robustly perform.
+We conduct user studies to compare with SOTA methods~\cite{poole2022dreamfusion, lin2022magic3d, metzer2022latent, chen2023fantasia3d, wang2023prolificdreamer, hong2022avatarclip, huang2023dreamwaltz}.
+25 volunteers are presented with 20 examples to rate these methods in terms of (1) geometry quality, (2) texture quality, and (3) consistency with the text from 1 (worst) to 8 (best).
+The final rates in \cref{fig:user_study} clearly show that our method achieves the best rankings in all three aspects.